🌱 Green RSE Award

-We are pleased to report that the inagural Green RSE prize was awareded to Andy Turner (EPCC, University of Edinburgh) for his contribution to working to reduce the environmental impact of research software.
+We are pleased to report that the inaugural Green RSE Award, sponsored by the Software Sustainability Institute, was awarded at RSECon25 to Andy Turner (EPCC, University of Edinburgh) for his contribution to reducing the environmental impact of research software.

 This award recognises individuals in the Research Software Engineering (RSE) community who are making exceptional contributions to environmental sustainability in research software.